About this release

 Fixed issues in 2303

 • In a session, when two participants are in the optimized Microsoft Teams meeting, the screen turns black when the camera is disabled.
-In addition, when you click the icons like Screen Sharing, Chat, People, and so on, the icons are clickable.
+In addition, when you click the icons like Screen Sharing, Chat, People, the icons are clickable.
 However, the options under it get hidden under the black screen and don’t appear as expected.
 [CVADHELP-22173]

 2301.1